 University of Colorado system hires former Fed official as new CISO

-David Capps, a former technology official at the Federal Reserve Bank of New York, will oversee cybersecurity at the University of Colorado.
+The University of Colorado system last week announced the hiring of David Capps, a former technology official at the Federal Reserve Bank of New York, as the four-campus institution’s new chief information security officer.